qwacko/coderform/examples/polyglot/README.md

 - The runtime installer script runs `sudo apt-get update -qq` first
 - This re-downloads the package lists fresh before installing runtimes
 - Best practice for production Docker images

+### Ubuntu Version Compatibility

+All supported Ubuntu LTS versions work with the runtime installers:

+- **latest** (recommended): Always uses the current Ubuntu LTS release maintained by Docker.
+Currently points to 24.04, will automatically update when newer LTS versions are released.
+- **24.04 (Noble)**: Latest LTS, newest packages, may have compatibility issues with some older tools
+- **22.04 (Jammy)**: Previous LTS, stable and well-tested, good balance
+- **20.04 (Focal)**: Older LTS, mature and stable, wider package availability

+**Recommendation:** Use "latest" unless you need a specific version for compatibility.
+This ensures you get security updates and the newest Ubuntu features automatically.

+**Note:** The runtime installer scripts are designed to work across all LTS versions.
+If you encounter issues with a specific Ubuntu version, please report them.

 ## Performance Considerations